Last updated on 20/08/21

 You guys.
 If I was rocking up in Syria with dreams of marrying an ISIS fighter, you’d be right to be worried (and angry – very angry).

-I’m not dumb.
-I do my research and I only travel to places that I deem safe.
-Most of the places that you have concerns about are actually a lot safer than the UK.
+You might be surprised to find that most of the places that you have concerns about are actually a lot safer than the UK.

 Yep, that’s right – many of these so-called ‘dangerous’ countries are actually ranked safer than the UK according to the Global Peace Index.